 In approximately 1948 the barn and surrounding acreage were divided and sold off.
 The Reynolds family bought the barn and converted a few floors for both a residence, furniture manufacturing and showroom.

 Approx. 1954 the building was bought by the Hank DeGoede family.
 The DeGoedes were one of the original Dutch families that brought tulips to the Skagit Valley.
 The family lived in the main barn building that was converted by the Reynolds with the tulip bulb warehouse being operated out of what we call The Carriage Room.

 Approx. 1970-2001 many other family/businesses tried to operate out of the old barn.
 I believe the magnitude of the building was just too overwhelming for those families after the DeGoedes as the building fell in complete disrepair.

 Connie and Matt Weech acquired the building in 2001.
-After they got through the stun and shock of the condition and size of the building they set about getting permits (no easy feat let me tell you) to completely reshape and remodel the 4 floors (yes FOUR floors) to include a Bed and Breakfast and wonderful spaces for all kinds of events as well as being their home.
+After they got through the stun and shock of the condition and size of the building they set about getting permits (no easy feat let me tell you) to completely reshape and remodel the 4 floors (yes FOUR floors) to include wonderful spaces for all kinds of events as well as being their home.

 In 2004 Connie and Matt opened their doors to the first full year of weddings and other events.

 In 2019 it was time for Connie and Matt to venture onto other things, and Jason and Kari VandenBosch took over the operation.
 With over 20 years of restaurant and event management, the transition is seamless.
 We proudly provide our catering by http://www.laconnerseafood.com